markuz449/Connect-4/Terminal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is the simple game of connect 4.
-I wanted to learn a new language and thought this would be a great project to do.
-The entire project has been built from the ground up and currently only works through terminal.
+This project is the game Connect 4.
+It runs in the terminal and can currently only be played with two people.
+This was the start of my Rust Connect 4 project which got me familiar with the language and how the game should be ran.
+I later then took the base of the game and turned it into an online version.

 ### Built With